The Biozentrum – its history and role

-Thanks to the generous support of the local pharmaceutical industry, the Biozentrum was able to be the first institution in Basel to enlarge its platform for nuclear magnetic resonance spectroscopy with the installation of a new 800 MHz NMR spectrometer.
+Thanks to the generous support of the local pharmaceutical industry, the Biozentrum was the first institution in Basel able to enlarge its platform for nuclear magnetic resonance spectroscopy with the installation of a new 800 MHz NMR spectrometer.
 This high-tech equipment was also to be used by the medical institutes and the chemical industry for diagnostic purposes.

 As a further technical innovation, scanning electron microscopy from the Bernoullianum in Basel was combined with the Biozentrum’s department of electron microscopy to form the Microscopy Center of the University of Basel.

 The high quality of the education available at the Biozentrum paid dividends: by 2001 more than 300 professors who had obtained at least part of their education at the Biozentrum were working in Switzerland or abroad.
 And in addition, more than 650 diplomas and 555 doctorates had been awarded.
 The Bologna reforms then initiated the important educational change to the Bachelor/Master system.

 The rapidly increasing understanding of life processes gave rise to new branches of research.
 At the same time, a new generation took over with many new appointees as the original professors retired.
 This allowed the development of two new core areas: Bioinformatics/Systems Biology and Infection Biology.